tpennypacker/showdown_bot/PLANS.md

-have list of mons to consider dmax for use ratio thing or check if can be KOed/if will be outsped to determine if should consider a pokemon switching remember to make sure can't switch to same pokemon in both slots
+have list of mons to consider dmax for use ratio thing or check if can be KOed/if will be outsped to determine if should consider a pokemon switching remember to make sure can't switch to same pokemon in both slots look up lead percentages, weight by true usage? then weight by relative value to team and pick randomly?

 Sim: